A paradox of the Navier-Stokes turbulence: Introduction

+Why?
+It should be emphasized that the NS equations neglect all small disturbances, no matter whether they are natural or artificial.
+Note that NS equations were first proposed by Navier~\cite{Navier1822} in 1822 and then modified by Stokes~\cite{Stokes1845} in 1845, many years before Poincar\'{e}~\cite{Poincare1890} proposed, for the first time, the concept of sensitivity dependence on initial condition in 1890, and more than one century before the chaos theory~\cite{Lorenz1963, Smale1967, Li-Yorke1975, May1976, Feigenbaum1978, Feigenbaum1979} was well established, and even many years before the concept of turbulence was proposed by Reynolds~\cite{Reynolds1895} in 1895 and by Taylor~\cite{Taylor1935} in 1935.
+So, it was very reasonable for Navier~\cite{Navier1822} and Stokes~\cite{Stokes1845} to completely neglect the influence of all tiny disturbances in the Navier-Stokes equations for turbulent flows that are believed to be chaotic today.
+However, if small artificial/natural disturbances indeed have significant influences on macro-scale property of the NS turbulence, a paradox does exist in logic, which should be a great challenge for us today.

-To answer these questions, let us consider here a kind of two-dimensional (2D) turbulent Rayleigh-B\'{e}nard convection (RBC) \cite{Rayleigh1916On, wei2013viscous, shishkina2016thermal, subramanian2016spatio, zwirner2018confined, wang2020vibration}, as shown in FIG.~\ref{schematic_drawings}, which comprises a thin layer of fluid confined between two parallel plates separated by a distance $H$ and tilted at an angle $\beta$ (positive when the plates rotate anti-clockwise) \cite{wang2018flow, wang2018multiple}.
+To answer these questions, this paper considers the case of two-dimensional (2D) turbulent Rayleigh-B\'{e}nard convection (RBC) \cite{Rayleigh1916On, wei2013viscous, shishkina2016thermal, subramanian2016spatio, zwirner2018confined, wang2020vibration} { shown in FIG.~\ref{schematic_drawings}, within} a thin layer of fluid confined between two parallel plates separated by a distance $H$ and tilted at an angle $\beta$ (positive when the plates rotate anti-clockwise) \cite{wang2018flow, wang2018multiple}.
 The fluid gains heat from the bottom plate and is cooled by the top plate.
-The $x$-axis is parallel with the plates, the $z$-axis is perpendicular to the plate, $T_{0}$ and $T_{0}+\Delta T$ (with $\Delta T>0$) denote the temperatures of the top (blue) plate and bottom (red) plate, and $g$ is the acceleration due to gravity, respectively.
+The $x$-axis is parallel with the plates, the $z$-axis is perpendicular to the bottom inclined plate, $T_{0}$ and $T_{0}+\Delta T$ (with $\Delta T>0$) denote the temperatures of the top (blue) plate and bottom (red) plate, and $g$ is the acceleration due to gravity.

 Taking the length scale $H$, velocity scale $\sqrt{g\alpha H\Delta T}$ (where $\alpha$ is the thermal expansion coefficient) and temperature scale $\Delta T$ as characteristic scales, the dimensionless Navier-Stokes equations with Boussinesq approximation \cite{saltzman1962finite} and tilting angle $\beta$ are as follows: